Behaviour change 101 series: Five steps to select the right behaviour/s to target

 BWA often combines actor mapping with influence diagrams to identify and understand target audiences.

 For example, we have done this with clients for gambling and waste management behaviours.

 In the context of exercise behaviour, a system map might highlight how, for example, exercise behaviour is influenced by home, work and social environments, competing demands on time, flexible work arrangements and the demands of workloads, school schedules and children.

 Different audiences engage in the same types of behaviour to differing extents, at different times, and face different drivers and barriers when doing so.
 It is therefore important to develop a detailed definition of the target audience beyond generic terms such as ‘employees’, ‘community’, ‘householders’, ‘employees’, ‘students’, etc.

-Clearly identifying the target audience makes it more likely that you will pick the behavior that is optimal for the people you target, rather than one that is optimal for a more generic group.
-For example, the optimal behaviour to target for encouraging older male employees to exercise might be very different to what is optimal for younger female employees.
+Clearly identifying the target audience makes it more likely that you will pick the behaviour that is optimal for the people you target, rather than one that is optimal for a more generic group.
+For example, the optimal behaviour to target for encouraging older male employees to exercise might be very different from what is optimal for younger female employees.

 Additionally, picking the correct audience ensures that resources will be used more efficiently and increases the probability of having a positive impact.